Why is it essential to protect and save our cultural heritage?

 In this way, our heritage (material, immaterial) has a strong historical, cultural and identity value, it preserves aspects of culture and civilisation specific to a society, it expresses how people worked, how they related to the environment in which they lived, what their relationships were, what their spiritual beliefs were, etc. The heritage left by our ancestors also has a memorial value because it expresses the memory of a people and perpetuates certain mentalities regarding the history of the past (Varin, page 22).

 Even the cultural significance, authenticity and outstanding universal values of the intangible heritage elements inscribed on the UNESCO list are subject to threats that risk endangering their outstanding quality.
-As part of the Dive into intangible cultural heritage!
+As part of the study Dive into intangible cultural heritage!
 Dive into intangible cultural heritage - intangible heritage - Culture Sector - UNESCO, UNESCO has identified 46 threats and risks for 500 protected intangible elements.
-The study highlighted a combination of threats and risks.
-The results are presented in Annex 1.
+The report highlighted a combination of threats and risks which are presented in Annex 1 of the report.

 3. Due to its benefits in promoting a more sustainable society